alinatp/cse15l-lab-reports/Report3.md

 What does it do?
 * the `-maxdepth` command limits the depth of searches you do in the directory.
-In the first example the depth is 1 which is why only the names fo the files are show.
-In the second example the depth is 2 which shows all the text files.
+In the first example the depth is 1 which is why only the names for the directories are shown.
+In the second example the depth is 2 which shows all the directories.

  ---